EXCLUSIVE-EQT readies $3.4 bln sale of French water services firm Saur - sources

 By Andres Gonzalez and Pamela Barbaglia

-MADRID, Feb 8 (Reuters) - European buyout firm EQT EQTAB.ST is working with advisers to prepare the sale of French water management firm Saur in a deal that could value France's third-biggest water firm at about 3 billion euros ($3.43 billion), people familiar with the matter told Reuters.
+MADRID, Feb 8 (Reuters) - European buyout firm EQT EQTAB.ST is working with advisers to prepare the sale of French water management firm Saur in a deal that could value France's third-biggest water firm at about 3 billion euros ($3.43 billion), sources told Reuters.

-EQT has hired Rothschild to sound out interest for its 70% stake in Saur ahead of an auction process that is expected to kick off later this year, one of the people said, speaking on condition of anonymity.
+EQT has hired Rothschild to sound out prospective bidders for its 70% stake in Saur ahead of an auction process that is expected to kick off later this year, one of the sources said, speaking on condition of anonymity.

+The Stockholm-listed investment firm, led by Christian Sinding, is looking to cash out for about 3 billion euros after it bought Saur in 2018 and will target a wide range of financial investors, the sources said.

-The company has already drawn interest from Munich-based family office Reimann Investors which operates on behalf of Germany's billionaire Reimann family, this person said.
+The company, which is also backed by BNP Paribas BNPP.PA, has already drawn interest from Munich-based Reimann Investors - a family office that operates on behalf of Germany's billionaire Reimann family, one of the sources said.

-Cash-rich infrastructure investors are also expected to come forward for Saur which serves roughly 7,000 local authorities in France under long-term contracts that appeal to financial investors as they generate a stable cash flow, the people said.
+Cash-rich infrastructure investors are expected to come forward for Saur which serves roughly 7,000 local authorities in France under long-term contracts that appeal to financial investors as they generate a stable cash flow.

-Rothschild declined to comment.
-EQT and Reimann Investors did not respond immediately to a request for comment.
+EQT and Reimann Investors were not available for comment while Rothschild declined to comment.

 The move comes as French waste and water management giants Veolia VIE.PA and Suez SEVI.PA are in the process of finalising a tie-up that would create a national champion.